locationtech/rasterframes/pyrasterframes/src/main/python/docs/concepts.md

 ## Cell

-A cell is a single sample from a sensor encoded as a scalar value asssociated with a specific spatiotemporal location and time.
+A cell is a single sample from a sensor encoded as a scalar value associated with a specific spatiotemporal location and time.
 It can be thought of as an image pixel associated with a place and time.

 ## Cell Type